 The G586IPV system board can support 256KB or 512KB pipeline burst, direct map write-back cache SRAM.
-Your system board may come with 256KB cache mounted onboard.
-The 160-pin cache module slot lets you upgrade your cache memory by installing a 256KB cache module.
+Your system board come with 256KB cache mounted at locations U22 and U23 of the system board.
+The 160-pin cache module slot lets you upgrade your cache memory to 512KB by installing a 256KB cache module in the cache module slot.
+Please refer to page 12 for the locations of the cache module slot (SSM1), U22 and U23.